 Communicating with your family is difficult and stressful at the best of times.

-When I talk with my family talking about a difficult topic in a language other than English, I sometimes panic.
+When I talk with my family about a difficult topic in a language other than English, I sometimes panic.
 I forget a word, or have no idea how to build a phrase.
 But I have to remember that people are usually willing to wait.

 So the first thing I do — and which I encourage everyone to do — is to learn to be patient.
 When you don’t know a word, don’t panic.
 Breathe in.
 Ask how to say the word.
 Or at very least, write it down so you can look it up later.

-What I do often is say “I’m just writing this word down” and then continue with the conversation.
+What I often do is say “I’m just writing this word down” and then continue with the conversation.
 Everyone knows I’m learning the language (see Step 2 below) and is surprisingly willing to wait.